February 2010 Article of the Month

 Related Items of Interest:

 Flannelly, K. J., Weaver, A. J. and Handzo, G. F. "A three-year study of chaplains' professional activities at Memorial Sloan-Kettering Cancer Center in New York City."
 Psycho-Oncology 12, no. 8 (December 2003): 760-768.
 [Among the findings of this analysis of 3570 chaplaincy visits that occurred during three two-week periods--one period each year from 1995 to 1997--at Memorial Sloan-Kettering Cancer Center in New York City: "Nurses made almost one quarter of all referrals and more than three quarters (82.3%) of the total from hospital staff" and "...the proportion of referrals that came from nurses increased significantly from 1995 to 1997" (p.
 363).
 "The most common reason chaplains were referred to patients and their families and friends was a change in diagnosis or prognosis" (p.
 763, and table on p.
-764).
-The article may be requested from HealthCare Chaplaincy's website.
-It was also featured as our Network's May 2004 Article-of-the-Month.]
+764).]
+The article was featured as our Network's May 2004 Article-of-the-Month.

 Galek, K., Vanderwerker, L. C., Flannelly, K. J., Handzo, G. F., Kytle, J., Ross, A, M. and Fogg, S. L. "Topography of referrals to chaplains in the Metropolitan Chaplaincy Study."
 Journal of Pastoral Care and Counseling 63, nos.
 1-2 (2009): 6.1-13. [(Abstract:) Understanding referral patterns to chaplains is essential not only to ensure proper patient treatment, but also to assist chaplains seeking to expand the range of patient situations in which they are called to intervene.
 Information about more than 58,000 chaplain visits was documented during the first two years (2005-2006) of the Metropolitan Chaplaincy Study.
 Data from 15,655 of these visits, which were made in response to referrals (26.9% of all visits), were analyzed in the present study.
 Seventy-eight percent of referral requests were met within the same day, and 94.9% of requests and were met within 2 days.
 Nurses were the most frequent source of referrals to chaplains (45.0%), followed by self-referrals from patients or requests from their family members (30.3%), with the remainder coming from a variety of hospital disciplines.
 The most common reason for referrals was that patients requested to see a chaplain.
 Other relatively common reasons for referrals were problems or issues related to illness or treatment, and end-of-life issues, concerns about death and the death of patients, with reasons for referrals differing by referral source.
 The most common reason for referrals among professional staff was that patients were feeling bad or in pain, followed by medical issues, and end-of-life issues.
 Patient and family referrals usually involved positive patient affect, whereas staff referrals usually involved negative patient affect.]